Gdańsk Food Tour – A Delicious Introduction to Polish Cuisine

 Final Thoughts: Why a Gdańsk Food Tour is a Must-Do

-A good food tour does more than just fill your stomach—it gives you a deeper connection to a city’s culture.
+A good food tour does more than just fill your stomach—it gives you a better appreciation of a city’s culture.

 This Gdańsk food tour was the perfect introduction to Polish cuisine and Bart made the experience even better.
 His insights added so much depth to the evening, making it far more than just a food tour.
 We arrived in Gdańsk knowing little beyond pierogis, but left with a newfound appreciation for pickled vegetables, wild boar, poppyseeds in dessert and how to drink vodka like a local.